tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Routing.md

 It is perfectly valid to add more than one call to `MapControllerRoute()` and `MapAreaControllerRoute()`, provided that the pattern is different.

-Multiple conventional routes added that way cover more specific cases, such as when explicitly define the controller and the action in the pattern.
-These configurations should be placed before the `default` generic route.
+Multiple conventional routes added that way cover more specific cases, such as when they explicitly define the controller and the action in the pattern.
+These more specific configurations should be placed before the `default` general route.

 The next example is from the official [docs](https://learn.microsoft.com/en-us/aspnet/core/mvc/controllers/routing#multiple-conventional-routes).